zieglben/humanrobotretreat/retreat/part3_mindfulBreathing/README.md

 - Participants are reminded that distraction is normal; the key is to gently return attention to the breath when wandering occurs.

 ### Purpose
 This exercise introduces core mindfulness techniques, supported by the certain breathing techniques.
-The practice helps cultivate awareness, grounding, and focus.
+By using breath as the anchor, participants are guided to be more aware, grounded, and focused.

+> **Important:**
+>It is recommended that the facilitator of this activity has some experience with breathing meditation and a calm voice to lead participants through the routine.
+Take time to pause, allowing participants' minds to drift, then re-center with a purposeful breath. **Don't rush.** The goal is to _take time_ and _hold space_.

 ## Further Reading
 [Harvard Breath Meditation Article](https://www.health.harvard.edu/mind-and-mood/breath-meditation-a-great-way-to-relieve-stress)